 # or on some systems:

-sudo service sshd restartThis maintains security while supporting both old and new clients. ssh-ed25519 and rsa-sha2-* variants use secure hash algorithms.
+sudo service sshd restartThis keeps security intact while supporting modern clients. ssh-ed25519 and the rsa-sha2-* variants use secure hash algorithms.

 sudo ssh-keygen -t ed25519 -f /etc/ssh/ssh_host_ed25519_key -N ""